There are a lot of pickleballs out there.

 If you buy a lot of these balls, then they are perfect for practicing your drills and getting a rally going up and down the court.

-You can also insert these into your automatic ball throwing machine, one method that will greatly improve your swing and accuracy both on indoor and outdoor courts.
+You can also insert these into your automatic pickleball machine, one method that will greatly improve your swing and accuracy both on indoor and outdoor courts.

 - These balls have been sanctioned by the USAPA for professional tournament play, so if you are a professional player, these will be the balls for you.